Can my credit card get declined?

 Intelligent Lending Ltd (credit broker).
 Capital One is the exclusive lender.

-6. Your name and address details don’t match
+6. Your billing address doesn’t match

-7. Your card isn’t activated
+7. Your card hasn’t been activated

 8. Your credit card has expired

-9. Your card is faulty
+9. Your card is damaged or faulty

-10. The primary cardholder has deactivated the card
+10. The main cardholder has cancelled it

 Will my credit score be affected?